auxten/SQL-On-Everything/google-calendar/README.md

 ## Introduction

-SQL on Google Calendar is a simple project that uses Google Calendar API to fetch events from a calendar and query it with [chDB](https://github.com/chdb-io/chdb) User Defined Table (UDT).
+SQL on Google Calendar is a simple project that uses Google Calendar API to fetch events from a calendar and query it with [chDB](https://github.com/chdb-io/chdb) User Defined Table Function (UDTF).

 ## Example